Muzungu Sisters: Tatiana Casiraghi

 Tatiana Casiraghi, née Santo Domingo, is Brazilian on her mother's side, Colombian on her father's side, and married to Andrea Casiraghi, the eldest son of Caroline, Princess of Hanover.
 Casiraghi has a BFA in visual communications, with a concentration in photography, from the American University in London.
 She worked in fashion and publishing prior to business partnership with Alikhani.

 Headquarters

 Muzungu Sisters Ltd. is based in London.
 They have a showroom at 242 Acklam Road.
-The retail is done primiarily online, via their official website, MuzunguSisters.com, and mass retailers like YOOX Net-a-Porter Group.
+The retail is done primarily online, via their official website, and mass retailers like YOOX Net-a-Porter Group.
 However, the company does "pop-ups" periodically around the world.
 The first pop-up was held in London.